amacfie/jekyll_site/README.md

 reconfiguring.

-Simply copy this template into an orphan branch (called `gh-pages`) of a project repo on Github, and the site will get served at `http://yourgithubusername.github.io/yourreponame`.
+Simply copy this template into an orphan branch (called `gh-pages`) of a project repo on GitHub, and the site will get served at `http://yourgithubusername.github.io/yourreponame`.
 When you push to the branch, the site will be rebuilt.
 In the case of a standalone document with no code branches, the project is empty